Skip to main content

 4 mentions Positive Neutral Negative

-• “Campus life is, without a doubt, the most aggressively tedious game I've played this year—and it's not even close.”
+• “And let me tell you, Campus Life is, without a doubt, the most aggressively tedious game I've played this year—and it's not even close.”

-• “The concept of taking odd jobs, skipping meals, etc. to pay tuition was hilariously familiar and would be a nice extra layer of management if interacting with things weren't quite so tedious.”
+• “The concept of taking odd jobs, skipping meals, etc., to pay tuition was hilariously familiar and would be a nice extra layer of management if interacting with things weren't quite so tedious.”

 • “I love survival management, but this is so slow and so tedious that I just cannot.”